Hastings, Nebraska: 20th century

 In 1942, the Naval Ammunition Depot (NAD) was constructed, initiating explosive growth: Hastings' population grew from 15,000 to 23,000 in under a year and there was a critical shortage of housing, which prompted both alteration of existing housing stock and rapid construction of new neighborhoods.
 Once World War II ended, staff was reduced at the ammunition depot, bringing Hastings' last growth period to an end in 1950, and the depot eventually closed.
 The NAD also significantly increased the city's African American population, which went from 70 Black residents in 1940 to more than 1,000 by 1943.

-Kool-Aid

 Kool-Aid was invented by Edwin Perkins in Hastings.
 All of his experiments took place in his mother's kitchen.
 Its predecessor was a liquid concentrate called Fruit Smack.
 To reduce shipping costs, in 1927, Perkins discovered a way to remove the liquid from Fruit Smack, leaving only a powder; this powder was named Kool-Aid.
 Perkins moved his production to Chicago in 1931 and Kool-Aid was sold to General Foods in 1953.
 Hastings still celebrates a yearly summer festival called Kool-Aid Days on the second weekend in August in honor of their city's claim to fame.
 Kool-Aid is known as Nebraska's official soft drink.